Smaart-app/hitsnap/README.md

 Built with Astro, Supabase, and Tailwind CSS — ready for Netlify.

 Designed to combine clarity with creative flexibility.
-Created by SMAart · Signed as Hitlift.
+Created by SMAart · Signed as HitSnap.

 ---